Biomedical Laboratory Sciences

 Internships for medical lab technicians are performed in clinical laboratories.
 The domain is dependent on the availability of internship places.

-This internship primarily intended to create an opportunity to practice modern analytical techniques, to manage samples, and to update the knowledge within the relevant discipline.
+This internship primarily intends to create an opportunity to practice modern analytical techniques, to manage samples, and to update the knowledge within the relevant discipline.

 22